atharv4git/python-voting-system/README.md

-# Online Voting System for Elections
+# Python Voting System
- It is a desktop application made with socket programming in Python.
-It uses synchronous multithreading.
+* voting system for your school/college

- For details on this project, please read the <a href="https://github.com/shah-deep/Online-Voting-System/blob/main/Report.pdf">Report</a>.
+* a simple edit and you got a professional voting sytem on the go!